kirchhausenlab/Cryosamba/README.md

 If you want to use CryoSamba on Windows, have a deeper understanding of the source code, change the optional parameters, or alter/use the code for your research, refer to the [advanced instructions](https://github.com/kirchhausenlab/Cryosamba/blob/main/advanced_instructions.md).

+**Before trying CryoSamba on your own data, we recommend you first make sure it works with the sample data we provide.**

 ## Terminal

 ❗**WARNING**❗ These instructions require you to know how to open a terminal window on your computer, how to navigate through folders and how to copy files around.